PavelSBorisov/crowdcoin-web3/README.md

-# CrowdCoin - Decentralized Crowdfunding Platform built on Ethereum
+# [CrowdCoin](https://crowdcoin-web3.vercel.app/)* - Decentralized Crowdfunding Platform built on Ethereum

 A blockchain-based crowdfunding platform built on Ethereum where campaign creators can raise funds and contributors have oversight on how funds are spent.

+*Using the platform requires Metamask.

 ## Project Overview